wp-plugins/jetpack-extras/readme.txt

 Which includes the following additions:

 *   Ability to control button placement, above, below, or both of the post content
-*   A Pinterest PinIt Button as requested on the forums, it will attempt to use the Post/Page Featured Image as the Image to Pin
 *   Additional Twitter button elements/arguments, for recommended Twitter account following (via and related)
 *   Ability to turn on/off the [DNT Twitter](https://dev.twitter.com/docs/tweet-button#optout) button mode
 *   Adds the ability to make the Twitter button share the WP.me url, if that JetPack module in use, [As suggested by SkipTweets on Twitter](http://skipsloan.com/?p=175)